SkullCarverCoder/carAppDemoBackend/README.md

 # install dependencies
 # replace 'npm' with 'yarn' if preferred
 npm install
+# start db docker dettached
+docker compose up -d
 # start web server
 # replace with `yarn dev` to run if yarn
 npm run dev
 ```
+## Test

+You can test this backend with a collection of requests made on [Postman](https://www.postman.com/) make sure to import [this file](carAppDemoBackend.postman_collection.json)